 The second line includes the preamble.tex we just created.
 It basically imports all the configurations and packages into our new file, so that we do not have to retype everything again.

-The third line is used to create a title page for your report.
+The third line is used to set the title, which will then be used to create a title page for your report.